 Does surgery make sense?

-Research has shown that physical therapy is as effective as surgery for a meniscus tear.
-Thus, physical therapy is a good first choice to improve meniscus pain.
-Physical therapy actually has an edge in this sense because we see that in those individuals who have undergone surgery of the meniscus develop wear and tear in the knee more quickly.
-This will require further study.
-Because of this development, we see that meniscus complaints are often treated conservatively first.
+Research has shown that physiotherapy is as effective as operating on a meniscus tear.
+So physical therapy is a good first choice to meniscus complaints improve.
+Physiotherapy has an edge in this sense precisely because we see that among those who have undergone surgery of the meniscus develop faster wear and tear in the knee.
+This will require further investigation.
+Because of this development, we see that meniscus complaints are often first conservative be treated.
 That is, without surgery.
-The only exception is with structural lock complaints.
-It is possible that a large tear in the meniscus causes the knee to lock.
-Thus, it cannot be moved.
+The only exception is with structural locking complaints.
+It may be that a significant tear in the meniscus causes the knee to lock.
+It cannot be moved.
 The meniscus is trapped between the two parts of the bone.
-This must be treated surgically.
-The stuck part of the meniscus is removed or stitched back into place.
+This should operative be treated.
+The stuck part of the meniscus is removed or sutured back into place.
 The chance of natural recovery also depends in part on where the tear is located in the meniscus.
 We distinguish between three different zones.
 The outer zone we call the red zone.
 This part of the meniscus is well supplied with blood.
 For this reason, the chance of recovery is greatest here.
 The middle zone is the red-white zone.
 Here there is blood supply but a lot less than in the outer zone.
 The inner zone is called the white zone.
 Here the blood supply is the least and therefore the chance of recovery is also minimal.
 The better the blood supply to a structure, the better nutrients can be transported to it.
 With these nutrients, new cells can repair the damaged tissue.
 Thus, the final recovery of the meniscus also depends on where the injury is located.

 Conclusion

-Conservative treatment of a meniscus tear is always preferred initially.
+Conservative Treating a meniscus tear is always preferred initially.
 Natural recovery often occurs within a few weeks to months.
-An average rehabilitation of a meniscus tear takes 12-16 weeks.
-During this time, there should be a noticeable reduction in symptoms.
-During this treatment, the focus is placed on muscle function, gait and mobility of the knee.
+An average rehabilitation of a tear in the meniscus takes 12-16 weeks.
+During this period, there should be a noticeable reduction in symptoms.
+During this treatment focus is placed on muscle function, gait and mobility of the knee.
 Should there be no structural improvement after this period, further examination of the knee is necessary.
 A keyhole surgery or MRI can be used to determine the extent of the injury.
-Suturing of the meniscus is preferred in order to preserve as much function as possible.
+Suturing of the meniscus to preserve as much function as possible.
 If this is not possible, the damaged part of the meniscus can be cut away.
-Physical therapy is also recommended after surgery to promote recovery.
+Physiotherapy is also advisable after surgery to promote recovery.

 Making an appointment